 9. Renting a rubber boat: navigation rules

 Did you go to sea just because you bought a ticket for a boat excursion or as a guest on a sailing trip?
 No problem.
 There's always a first time for everything.
-Even to become a captain in 1 day!
+Even for becoming a captain in 1 day!

 In this section we look at the rules and best practices for safe and legal navigation:

-- entering and leaving ports should be done with the engine at minimum speed and keeping to the right.
+- entering and exiting ports is best done with the engine at minimum speed and keeping to the right

 - those leaving the port have right of way

 - navigation is permitted at a distance of at least 100 metres from the sheer coastline and 200 metres from beaches